imtone1/imtone1/README.md

 # Hello World! 👋

-I'm Irina Tatti, a blend of a healthcare professional, tech enthusiast, and a bit of a music geek.
+I'm Irina, a blend of a healthcare professional, tech enthusiast, and a bit of a music geek.

 ## A Bit More About Me